fair-ease/dataset-demand-register/registry/mgo-examples/measured-values/readme.md

 # urn:embrc.eu:emobon:measured-values

+Describes the contract that returns measurements together with associated metadata of the sample from which the measurement resulted (and also the sampling-event in which the sample was taken).

 Returns, for the mandatory measurements, the mean and mean deviation, as well as max and min values, for the given/specified named observatory, summed over all sampling events and over all water events separately with the BODC names.
 Next to this, also returns a list of BODC vs googlesheet names (disregarding the NAs).

-## ?parameters
+## Input parameters

-    unsure – probably any of the context-fields
+*probably any of the context-fields --> TODO*

-## output:
+## Resulting Output

-    rows: individually measured values of some parameters, in some context

-    columns:
+**Type:** Tabular data
+- **Instance:**  Measurements

+- **Variables:**
-        measured-parameter
+    - measured-parameter

-        value
+    - value

-        unit
+    - unit

-        context fields:

-            obervatory-id
+    - obervatory-id

-            sampling-event
+    - sampling-event

-            sampling-type
+    - sampling-type

-            date
+    - date

-            position-depth
+    - position-depth

-            position-location?
+    - position-location?

-            instrument type?
+    - instrument type?

-## way to solve

-    sparql template on top of 3store

-## known gaps

-    should be fine, qc tuning ongoing – demo present in kgap-emobon test